 Lunch is provided

-6.5 CEUs are pending for LICSWs, LMHCs, and LMFTs
+6.5 CEUs approved for LICSWs, LMHCs, and LMFTs

 6.5 Contact hours are available for RNs